-Beginning in the summer of 1990, the NASA's Texas Space Grant Consortium initiated weeklong professional development training for teachers.
+Beginning in the summer of 1990, NASA's Texas Space Grant Consortium initiated a weeklong professional development training for teachers.
 This aerospace workshop, called LiftOff, emphasizes science, technology, engineering, and mathematics (STEM) learning experiences by incorporating a space science theme supported by NASA missions.
 Teacher participants are provided with information and experiences through speakers, hands-on activities and field investigations that promote space science and enrichment activities for themselves and others.

 - Presentations by NASA scientists and engineers

 - Hands-on, inquiry based classroom activities aligned to educational standards

 - Teacher Feature (sharing of classroom lessons and activities)